“WingArc software tools underpin our data delivery process.

 Over the following years, the TRA team continued to work with SuperCROSS to create an increasing number of reports and other outputs.
 Although regularly assessing the software market, the team was unable to find any alternatives that could provide them with better support.

 In the early 2000s, TRA noticed an increase in demand for both data and more interactive and dynamic ways for users to interrogate data with easier access and increase linkages to industry.
 These topics were covered in both the ‘Tourism White Paper’ of 2003 and subsequently the ‘Jackson Report on Tourism 2009’.
 While the desktop tools were continuing to perform well, it was recognised that more support was required.

-"In 2005, a decision was made to introduce interactive online capabilities for users," he says.
-"After looking at a range of alternatives, we opted to invest in STR's SuperWEB2 package basically because STR offered a full suite of products that covered all bases.”
+“In 2005, a decision was made to introduce interactive online capabilities for users,” he says.
+“After looking at a range of alternatives, we opted to invest in SuperWEB2 basically because it offered a full suite of products that covered all bases.”

-Working with STR, TRA developed a powerful web portal through which users could access and analyse data and generate answers to queries.
-"It became very popular very quickly," says Battye.
+Working with WingArc, TRA developed a powerful web portal through which users could access and analyse data and generate answers to queries.
+“It became very popular very quickly,” says Battye.

 “Users could interact with data using nothing more than a web browser.
 At the same time it took a lot of pressure off internal staff and freed them up to get involved in other projects.”